Skip to main content

 Nom Pang (Cambodian Sandwich)

-French baguette sandwich filled with pâté, pickled vegetables, cucumber, cilantro, and grilled meat.
-A perfect example of French-Khmer fusion food sold by street vendors.
+A French baguette stuffed with pâté, pickled vegetables, cucumber, cilantro, and grilled meat.
+It's French-Khmer street food at its plainest and best, sold from carts around town.

 Allergens: